Shopify/hydrogen-v1/packages/hydrogen/src/framework/docs/cache.md

 ## Busting query cache on build

-To enable query cache busting on build, pass `purgeQueryCacheOnBuild: true}` to the second parameter of the Hydrogen Vite plugin:
+To enable query cache busting on build, pass `{purgeQueryCacheOnBuild: true}` to the second parameter of the Hydrogen Vite plugin:

 {% codeblock file, filename: '/vite.config.js' %}